ICRAR/crc32c/README.rst

 This package implements the crc32c checksum algorithm.
-It automatically chooses between a hardware-based implementation (using the CRC32C SSE 4.2 instruction of Intel CPUs), or a software-based one when no hardware support can be found.
+It automatically chooses between a hardware-based implementation (using the CRC32C SSE 4.2 instruction of Intel CPUs, and the crc32* instructions on ARMv8 CPUs), or a software-based one when no hardware support can be found.

 Because ``crc32c`` is in PyPI, you can install it with::